Xantios/transip-dyndns/readme.md

 save the output there in `key.private`

 ## Build the image
-If you cant to build this image yourself, simply run `docker build -t dyndns .`
+If you want to build this image yourself, simply run `docker build -t dyndns .`

 ## Run the image